kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-- Yes, disabling the feature gate shuts down the feature completely.
+- Yes, disabling the `TopologyManagerPolicyOptions` feature gate shuts down the feature completely.
 - Yes, through kubelet configuration - disable given policy option.

 ###### What happens if we reenable the feature if it was previously rolled back?